Falsely Reporting an Incident

 - Falsely Reporting an Incident the First Degree: NY PL 240.60

-The reason why New York criminal lawyers often have a burden defending clients against Falsely Reporting an Incident is clear.
+The reason why New York criminal lawyers are often shouldered with a burden when defending clients against Falsely Reporting an Incident.
 Whether it is from the mouth of a prosecutor or that of a judge, the statements are the same.
 That is, why would your client pull the fire alarm?
-Your client knew the danger that existed when or if people were be forced to evacuate.
-Assistant District Attorneys will further assert that even if nobody actually fled, the fire department is mandated to come to an incident.
-It does not matter if this was a false alarm.
-The cost and danger that the services were needed elsewhere is unacceptable.
-In other circumstances where a false claim of a theft, violent crime, domestic incident or abduction is made, the consequences are at least equally severe.
-Not only may you have cost police time and money to investigate an allegation, an innocent person may be placed in custody.
+Your client knew the danger that existed when or if people were forced to evacuate.
+Assistant District Attorneys will further assert that even if nobody fled, the fire department is mandated to come and respond to an incident.
+Costs aside, and danger that these services were needed elsewhere is unacceptable.
+Only a small fraction of Falsely Reporting an Incident crime, other misrepresentations can be equally or more harmful.
+Where a false claim of a theft, violent crime, domestic violence or abduction is made, the consequences can be dire.
+Again, outside of the time and money expended by law enforcement on a bogus claim, an innocent person may be placed in custody and incarcerated without cause.

 The bottom line is simple.
-If you commit any degree of Falsely Reporting an Incident, you and your criminal lawyer will need to assess what defenses you may have as soon as possible and implement those defenses.
-Can you mitigate your conduct?
+If you commit any degree of Falsely Reporting an Incident, you and your criminal lawyer will need to assess what defenses are available to you, how you can challenge or mitigate the allegations and the best means to implement your defense.
 Was this an accident?
 How soon after making the false report did you “come clean?”
 Did you in fact believe there was an incident?
 Was your belief reasonable?
+Even if you did make a fictitious report, can the District Attorney prove the case beyond a reasonable doubt?

 It is critically important to recognize that Falsely Reporting an Incident can either be charged as a misdemeanor or a felony.
 As such, it is punishable by up to one year in jail and as much as up to seven years in state prison.
-Regardless of the degree, these crimes are often accompanied by a charge of Reckless Endangerment.
-Like Falsely Reporting an Incident, Reckless Endangerment is either a felony or a misdemeanor as well.
+Regardless of the degree, sometimes these crimes are accompanied by other offenses including misdemeanor or felony Reckless Endangerment.

-Do not be under the false impression that a Falsely Reporting an Incident case will merely “go away.”
+Do not be under the mistaken impression that a Falsely Reporting an Incident arrest in New York City or in any county or municipality in the Hudson Valley will merely “go away.”
 Educate yourself on the law.
 Retain counsel to identify and implement your defense.
-Do not compound your situation.
-Take the steps to protect your future.

 Call the New York criminal lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.